Posted August 21, 2009

 The following assumptions are made in multiple regression statistical analysis:

-The second assumption is that the residual errors in multiple regression are normally distributed.
-In other words, one can say that the residual errors in multiple regression should follow the normal population having zero as mean and a variance as one.
+The second assumption is that the residual errors are normally distributed.
+In other words, the residual errors in multiple regression should follow the normal population having zero as mean and a variance as one.

-The third assumption in multiple regression is that of unbounded data.
+The third assumption is that of unbounded data.
 The regression line produced by OLS (ordinary least squares) in multiple regression can be extrapolated in both directions, but is meaningful only within the upper and lower natural bounds of the dependent.